Second stimulus check update: Here’s the latest as the HEROES Act collects dust

 Well, Americans are still waiting, even as one of the critical items in the CARES Act—the additional $600 a week in unemployment benefits—is due to expire next month.

 So what’s happening with future stimulus payments?
-Yesterday, we finally received a hint of an update when Larry Kudlow, economic advisor to the White House, told CNN that lawmakers are considering a more targeted approach that would focus specifically on Americans with lower incomes.
+Yesterday, we finally received a hint of an update when Larry Kudlow, economic advisor to the White House, told Fox Business that lawmakers are considering a more targeted approach that would focus specifically on Americans with lower incomes.
 “Probably, we would want to target those folks who lost their jobs and are most in need,” he said in the interview.

 There is some research to suggest that a targeted approach could have a more stimulating effect, so to speak.
 An ongoing study at the Kellogg School of Management at Northwestern University found that Americans with less money in their bank accounts spent their stimulus payments quickly, while those with more money tended to sock it away.